Medicare Prescription Costs in 2025

 In 2025, your yearly out-of-pocket drug costs will be capped at $2,000 if you have Medicare prescription coverage.
 If your drug costs are high enough to reach this cap, you don’t have to pay a copayment or coinsurance for covered drugs for the rest of the calendar year.
 Starting in 2025, you’ll also have the option of spreading your drug costs across monthly payments throughout the year.
 Additionally the coverage gap phase has been eliminated.

-You can use Shop & Compare to search for plans and compare drug costs by selecting Annual Est for a plan you're considering.
+You can use Shop & Compare to search for plans and compare drug costs by selecting Cost Estimate for a plan you're considering.

 Medicare Prescription Payment Plan